metawalker-io/arthub/README.md

 # arthub
-a platform to create art works.
+a platform to create artworks.